jamie-brannan/hundred-days-swift/19__consolidationVi/d059__notes.md

     sender.isHidden = false
 }
 ```
->At this point in your Swift career you’ve seen several functions that accept closures, but this one takes two: one is a set of animations to perform, and one is a set of actions to run when the animations have completed.
-I didn’t include closure capturing here because it isn’t needed – the animation closure will be used once then destroyed.
+>At this point in your Swift career you’ve seen several functions that accept closures, but this one takes two: one is _a set of animations to perform_, and one is _a set of actions to run when the animations have completed_.
->
+>* **I didn’t include closure capturing here because it isn’t needed – the animation closure will be used once then destroyed.**

+This is something I remember being encouraged to do in school from the start, but have a hard time thinking of when to actually implement it myself.

 >I don’t want to sound like a broken record, but: if you use `[weak self]` when it isn’t needed, nothing happens.
-But if you don’t use it and it was needed, bad things will happen - at the very least you’ll leak memory.
+But _if you don’t use it and it was needed, bad things will happen - at the very least you’ll leak memory_.
 >
 >The final piece of code to review is this, also taken from project 15: